iridl/sigrid/ingestion/README.md

 `FileCoords` object (see definition in `preprocess.py`).
 Not usually needed; see NMME/NASA-GMAO/GEOSS2S for an example.

-`vars`: a dictionary where keys are variable names, values are dictionaries structured as follows:
+`vars`: a dictionary where keys (left of the colon) are icechunk internal variable names, values (right of the colon) are dictionaries structured as follows:

 - `pattern`: a regex pattern containing named capture groups for the parts of the filename that should be used to determine coordinate values.